* Durable goods rise but ex-transport figure disappoints

 By Rodrigo Campos

-NEW YORK, Oct 25 U.S. stocks were set to open
+NEW YORK, Oct 25 U.S. stocks edged up on Friday,

-Expectations that the Fed will continue its $85 billion a
+Expectations that the Federal Reserve will continue its $85

-month bond-purchase program will likely provide a floor for
+billion a month bond-purchase program will likely provide a

 "The market has focused on good news stories, be it revenue